davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 One aspect of conflict resolution is so important, I want to call it out as its own property: we need a no-takebacks rule!

 Before a consensus algorithm runs, we might have multiple proposed values that could end up being the one we pick; the state of the system is as-yet undecided.
 By the end of the algorithm, the conflict should have been resolved; at that point the state of the system is now decided.
-At some point, the system as a whole must transition from 'undeecided' to 'decided''.
-The instant this happens, the final value *must* be locked-in &mdash; we must ensure it's impossible to go back to the undecided state, or decide something else!
+At some point, the system as a whole must transition from 'undecided' to 'decided''.
+The instant it becomes possible for a nycaller to tell that the system has decided on a particular value, that value must be locked in permanently &mdash; the algorithm must never go back and change its mind!
+I'll call this property **no-decoherence**.

-Think of the chaos that would ensue if we didn't give callers this guarantee!
-TODO
+Think of the chaos that would ensue if we didn't provide this guarantee!
+Key-value updates would appear to be accepted, but then disappear; nodes would think they had grabbed locks, but then lose them unknowingly.

-One subtle aspect of conflict resolution is so important, I want to call it out as a separate property: we need a no-takebacks rule!

-Once we tell a caller that all conflicts have been resolved and a given value has been chosen, it's important that the consensus algorithm not be able to change its mind afterward.
-Think of the pandemonium that would ensue if we didn't guarantee this: the consensus system could tell a node that it acquired the lock, but then end up giving the lock to some other node &mdash; now two nodes both think they have the lock!
-That would be no good.

-The no-takebacks rule might seem obvious now that we're thinking about the external behavior of a consensus algorithm, but it'll be very important when we start thinking about how the algorithm works internally.

----

-TODO I moved discussion of interfaces down, so this cannot refer to interfaces anymore

----

-When resolving a conflict, we need a strict no-takebacks rule!
-As soon as it is possible for any  **query** call to return a value, the algorithm *must* stay with that value forever.
-In other words, conflict resolution must involve a point of no return; the system as a whole must transition from "undecided" to "decided" in a single step and never go back.
-I'll call this the **no-decoherence** property.

-Think of the chaos that would ensue if we didn't have this!
-Take a look at the try-acquire-distributed-lock snippet above; what if the consensus algorithm temporarily returns `me` for the value of `owner` but then changes its mind later?
-This node will think it has the lock, even though it actually doesn't!
-A consensus algorithm that changes its mind would not be very useful.
-We need to be sure that our consensus algorithm never goes back on its word.

-This might seem obvious right now, but it'll be important to keep this in mind when we start thinking about how to make consensus algorithms work.
-The no-decoherence property implies some node needs to make a local decision that *globally* resolves the conflict for the entire network; this is the point of no return mentioned above.
-However, it's fine if it takes some time afterward for everyone to figure out a decision has been reached; at a given point in time, maybe some nodes know a decision has been made while others think the network is still deciding.
-That's fine, as long as nobody ever thinks a different decision was reached.

 ### Fault Tolerance